 Mount Grace is profoundly honored to have been selected by the Wetmore family to receive memorial gifts in lieu of flowers for lifelong conservationist, Senator Robert D. Wetmore, Sr., who passed away on January 15, 2016.

-To honor Senator Robert Wetmore’s passion for the outdoors and resolute support for land conservation and stewardship, Mount Grace is establishing The Senator Robert D. Wetmore, Sr. Memorial Fishing Hole, in collaboration with the Wetmore and Gifford families.
+To honor Senator Robert Wetmore’s passion for the outdoors and resolute support for land conservation and stewardship, Mount Grace has established The Senator Robert D. Wetmore, Sr. Memorial Fishing Hole, in collaboration with the Wetmore and Gifford families.

-The Memorial Fishing Hole will be located within Mount Grace Land Conservation Trust’s 33-acre Gifford Memorial Forest, on Tully Road in Orange.
+The Memorial Fishing Hole is located within Mount Grace Land Conservation Trust’s 33-acre Gifford Memorial Forest, on Tully Road in Orange.

 Nearly a half-mile stretch of the West Branch of the Tully River flows through Gifford Memorial Forest.
 Cart roads and an unmarked fishing trail along the riverbank provide a scenic wilderness loop trail for anglers and others.